elastic/integrations/packages/infoblox_nios/docs/README.md

 # Infoblox NIOS

-The Infoblox NIOS integration collects and parses DNS, DHCP, and Audit data collected from [Infoblox NIOS](https://www.infoblox.com/products/nios8/) via TCP/UDP.
+The Infoblox NIOS integration collects and parses DNS, DHCP, and Audit data collected from [Infoblox NIOS](https://www.infoblox.com/products/nios8/) via TCP/UDP or logfile.

 ## Setup steps
 1. Enable the integration with TCP/UDP input.
 2. Log in to the NIOS appliance.
 3. Configure the NIOS appliance to send messages to a Syslog server using the following steps.
 For further information, refer to [Using a Syslog Server](https://docs.infoblox.com/display/NAG8/Using+a+Syslog+Server#UsingaSyslogServer-SpecifyingSyslogServers).
     1. From the Grid tab, select the Grid Manager tab -> Members tab, and then navigate to Grid Properties -> Edit -> Monitoring from the Toolbar.
     2. Select **Log to External Syslog Servers** to send messages to a specified Syslog server.
     3. Click the **Add** icon to define a new Syslog server.
     4. Enter the IP **Address** of the Elastic Agent that is running the integration.
     5. Select **Transport** to connect to the external Syslog server.
     6. If you are using Secure TCP transport, upload a self-signed or a CA-signed **Server Certificate**.
     7. From the drop-down list select the **Interface** through which the appliance sends Syslog messages to the Syslog server.
     8. Select **Source** as **Any** so that the appliance sends both internal and external Syslog messages.
     9. From the drop-down list, select **Node ID** i.e. the host or node identification string that identifies the appliance from which Syslog messages are originated.
     10. Enter the **Port** of the Elastic Agent that is running the integration.
     11. Select **Debug** **Severity** so that the appliance sends all Syslog messages to the server.
-    12. Select the following **Logging categories** :
+    12. Select the following **Logging categories**:
         - Common Authentication
         - DHCP Process
         - DNS Client